 Hyaluronic acid is particularly helpful when you’re traveling, as our skin tends to dry out during long flights.

-I use Cosmedica’s 100% Pure Hyaluronic Acid when I’m feeling tired and like my skin needs an extra boost.
+I use vegan hyaluronic acid when I’m feeling tired and like my skin needs an extra boost.
 I also add a few drops to my eyes a few times a week to keep them hydrated.

 Argan, Tamanu, Rosehip, and Moringa oils are great to experiment with as you try out natural skincare products.
 They all have similar effects because they’re full of Vitamins A and C, as well as unsaturated fatty acids and omega 3’s and 6’s.
 These properties work synergistically together to reduce discoloration and rejuvenate your skin.
 Despite their similarities, however, the oils do have distinct textures and smells, so it’s definitely worth trying them all out before you settle on a favorite.

-After I apply serum in the morning, I usually add a thin layer of Pura d’or argan oil.
+After I apply serum in the morning, I usually add a thin layer argan oil.

 When I want a thicker and richer moisturizer, I’ll use Pure Shea Butter.
 Shea butter rich in vitamins A, E, and fatty acids, which help to nourish the skin and protect against free radicals.